These Reports Allege Trump Has Deep Ties To Russia

 The document was prepared for political opponents of Trump by a person who is understood to be a former British intelligence agent.
 It is not just unconfirmed: It includes some clear errors.
 The report misspells the name of one company, “Alpha Group,” throughout.
 It is Alfa Group.
 The report says the settlement of Barvikha, outside Moscow, is “reserved for the residences of the top leadership and their close associates.”
 It is not reserved for anyone, and it is also populated by the very wealthy.

+And Trump shot back against the reports a short time later on Twitter.

+His former campaign manager and current senior White House adviser, Kellyanne Conway, also denied the claims during an appearance on Late Night with Seth Meyers, adding that “nothing has been confirmed.”
+She also said Trump was “not aware” of any briefing on the matter.

 The documents have circulated for months and acquired a kind of legendary status among journalists, lawmakers, and intelligence officials who have seen them.
 Mother Jones writer David Corn referred to the documents in a late October column.
-Harry Reid spokesman Adam Jentleson tweeted Tuesday that the outgoing Senate Democratic leader had seen the documents before writing a public letter to FBI Director James Comey about Trump’s ties to Russia.
+Harry Reid spokesman Adam Jentleson tweeted Tuesday that the former Senate Democratic leader had seen the documents before writing a public letter to FBI Director James Comey about Trump’s ties to Russia.
 And CNN reported Tuesday that Arizona Republican John McCain gave a “full copy” of the memos to Comey on Dec.
 9, but that the FBI already had copies of many of the memos.

+If you have tips related to this story, write us at trumpstories@buzzfeed.com.
+To send us information confidentially, go here.

 Read the report here: